-The Company may have loans in its portfolio that contain a payment-in-kind ("PIK") provision.
+We may have loans in our portfolio that contain a PIK provision.
 PIK interest, computed at the contractual rate specified in each loan agreement, is added to the principal balance of the loan and recorded as interest income.
-To maintain our RIC status, this non-cash source of income must be paid out to stockholders in the form of dividends, even though the Company has not yet collected the cash.
+To maintain our RIC status, this non-cash source of income must be paid out to stockholders in the form of dividends, even though we have not yet collected the cash.
+For the three and nine months ended September 30, 2007, we earned approximately \$244,000 and \$395,000 in PIK interest, respectively.